fundot/fundot/doc/cpp_style.md

 When coding Fundot interpreter, you should treat this document with the highest priority, which means whenever you meet a conflict, please follow this guide.
 [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) is a set of comprehensive guidelines for using C++ well, and [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) is more about styles of coding.
 Whenever there is a conflict between them, please follow the former one.

 There is no real guide of truth in C++ programming, and what we have provided is just one of the many possibilities, but we still need to follow this guide to better maintain our project.
-Therefore, if you are dealing with something not mentioned in all of those documents, just remember to keep everything clean and simple, and then you will be fine.
+Therefore, if you are dealing with something not mentioned in all of those documents, just remember to keep everything clean and simple, and then you are fine.

 ## Naming